itsme008/roast-my-resume-ai/README.md

 🌍 How to Use the Deployed Version

 This app is hosted on Streamlit Cloud!
-Simply visit:👉 Live App Link Here (Replace this with your actual deployment link)
+Simply visit:👉 [Roast My Resume](https://roast-my-resume.streamlit.app/)

 PS - This was my very first LangChain and streamlit project.
 Learnt a lot on the way and had fun!
 Hope you enjoy it 😉